Principia

 Theorem 4.3 — Analytical Insufficiency

-Closed-form analytical solutions are generally inadequate for describing biomatic dynamics.
+Closed-form analytical solutions are generally inadequate for describing the dynamics of biomatic systems.

 Theorem 4.4 — Numerical Primacy

-Monte Carlo methods (named after Monte Carlo) constitute the primary mathematical framework for biomatic analysis.
+Monte Carlo methods provide the primary mathematical frameworks for analysis in biological computation.

 Theorem 4.5 — Differentiation Without Infinitesimals